Longstep Property Solutions Homes for Rent

 The trajectory is clear.

-Five years of inflection across megaprojects, culture, safety, and capital markets.
+Six years of inflection across megaprojects, culture, safety, and capital markets.
+Note how much of it lands after 2026.

 2024